Our steps to be safe

-Having managed to get out a copy for April and May we still intend to produce a hard copy newspaper for June.
+Having managed to get out a copy for April to July we still intend to produce a hard copy newspaper into the future.
 We are hopeful that should be possible and we hope to get it into more outlets too.
 We will however continue to use our news feeds online at this website to keep you up to date.

 As to the issues we are putting out during the lockdown, we want to offer you reassurance that we will be doing everything in line with government advice.
 First and foremost let me assure you we have checked with our MP and through him a Government Minister that it is appropriate for us to produce and distribute our newspapers as usual.

 Door to Door Deliveries

 Over the coming weeks it is likely that we will have some door to door deliveries, right across our patch to make up for the lack of outlets that are still open.
 I know that some of you will be concerned about the impact of door to door deliveries when there is a dangerous virus at large.

 I trust you’ll realise we would not do anything that we felt would put our readers at risk We have researched the issue thoroughly and want to share with you the advice provided worldwide and in the UK.

 Is it safe to receive a package from any area where COVID-19 has been reported?

 Yes.
 The likelihood of an infected person contaminating commercial goods is low and the risk of catching the virus that causes COVID-19 from a package that has been moved, travelled, and exposed to different conditions and temperature is also low.